BretFisher/nodemongoapp/README.md

 so you can dev locally, and show now multiple containers can work inside an overlay network.
-- User `docker-compose.prod.yml` to run `docker-compose bundle` for creating dab files to deploy in production
+- User `docker-compose.prod.yml` to run `docker-compose bundle` for creating dab files to deploy in docker swarm.
+Scale web container and see how Routing Mesh works.

 ## Potential other lessions